manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 indicates the overlap with Person.

 >Note, `@part` classes are _not_ required with `@link(share=...)`; `share` applies to forwarding as well.

 ---

+# Performance

+The difficult performance problem in compositional models is not delegation itself, but polymorphism within the composition graph.
+A part must be able to call its own methods while allowing that call to resolve to an implementation supplied by its composite.
+Prior attempts to independent components with internal polymorphism have generally paid for this with additional dispatch machinery.

+Parts avoids that cost through [interface-scoped dispatch](https://doi.org/10.5281/zenodo.21514973).
+Composition establishes the component associated with each interface, allowing a self-call to resolve directly to the composite's implementation for that interface.
+The resulting dispatch is O(1) and reduces to the JVM's ordinary invokeinterface instruction.

+---